 In some cities, there are hospice houses where a person can choose to live out their final days, weeks or months.
 Some hospice houses even allow their family caregiver to move in with them.
 The options of where to go should be discussed with the family members closest to the dying individual, but the final decision should be left up to them.
+If they are no longer competent to make this choice or able to express their preferences, look to legal documents such as a living will or prior conversations about their end-of-life wishes for guidance.
 What do they really want?

 What is hospice care at home?
 For most people, it means dying with dignity.
-Medical equipment and supplies like a hospital bed can be provided and the family caregiver can be instructed on how to handle pain medication.
-The caregiver and their loved one can enjoy their time together in a familiar place, including going out for a meal or a walk.
+Medical equipment and supplies like a hospital bed can be provided, and the family caregiver can be instructed on how to handle end-of-life symptoms and administer pain medication.
+The caregiver and their loved one can enjoy their time together in a quiet, comfortable and familiar place.
+They can go out for a meal or a walk.
 They need not worry about end-of-life symptoms they don’t understand or doing the wrong thing, because there’s a 24/7 emergency hospice helpline they can always call when they need guidance or hands-on help.
-Multidisciplinary hospice staff come into the home regularly to ensure symptoms are well controlled, check that the care plan is being followed, assist with activities of daily living, provide respite care, and offer emotional and spiritual support.
+Multidisciplinary hospice staff come into the home regularly to ensure symptoms are well controlled, check that the care plan is being followed, assist with activities of daily living (ADLs), provide respite care, and offer emotional and spiritual support.

 In the hospital, doctors abide by the Hippocratic Oath to use their expertise to help patients live as long as possible.
-On the other hand, the person who is ill is in charge when they begin hospice care.
+With hospice care, the person who is ill (or their legal representative) is in charge of care decisions.
 If a patient feels it is pointless to continue curative treatment and would rather enjoy their remaining life without extraordinary measures, they can opt for palliative care instead.
-We occasionally read about people who miraculously survive their terminal illnesses, but very few are so lucky.
+We occasionally read about people who miraculously outlive their estimated life expectancy with a terminal illness, but very few are so lucky.
 We hope this will be the case with our loved ones, but it is important to be realistic and prepare ourselves for the alternative.

 Navigating Difficult Emotions Surrounding Death